Ingrid Glimelius – Clinical, epidemiological and tumour biology studies of different cancer forms

 Mantle cell lymphoma is currently one of the lymphomas with poorest long-term survival and novel treatment concepts are urgently needed.
 However, in addition to the short expected survival there are also other challenges such as an ageing population, many new drugs and difficulties knowing for which patient groups new drugs should be introduced.

-By active participation in the Nordic Mantle Cell lymphoma group, we have been involved in introducing and evaluating several new targeted drugs for mantle cell lymphoma In a randomized phase III trial in elderly patients, we are testing whether a chemotherapy free concept can improve survival (the ENRICH trial).
+By active participation in the Nordic Mantle Cell lymphoma group, we have been involved in introducing and evaluating several new targeted drugs for mantle cell lymphoma.
+In a randomized phase III trial in elderly patients, we are testing whether a chemotherapy free concept can improve survival while using the first-generation tyrosine kinase inhibitor Ibrutinib (the ENRICH trial).

 Pregnancy and the risk of cancer